inveniosoftware/dictdiffer/docs/index.rst

         ('change', 'title', ('hello', 'hellooo'))]

-Now we can apply the diff result with :func:`.patch` method.
+Now we can apply the diff result with :func:`.patch` method:

 .. code-block:: python